Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

       * **Tiles** - Shows tile data (kernels, buffers) of mapped tiles and their grid location.
       * **Interface Channels** - Shows interface channel information with channel number.

-    **Tip**: For more detailed information about these tables, see [Chapter 9 - Section: "Viewing Compilation Results in the Vitis Analyzer"](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Compiling-an-AI-Engine-Graph-Application).
+    **Tip**: For more detailed information about these tables, refer to [Chapter 9 - Section: "Viewing Compilation Results in the Vitis Analyzer"](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Compiling-an-AI-Engine-Graph-Application).

     You can zoom into the view to get finer detail of the AI Engine and see how tiles are made up as seen in the following screenshot.